env3d-lessons/security-base64-encoding/README.md

 ```
 ![encoding with base64](images/image1.png)

-Create a bash script inside the /usr/lib/cgi-bin/lab5/ directory called qrcode.sh
+Create a bash script inside the /usr/lib/cgi-bin/security-base64-encoding/
-that takes as its argument a message and outputs an HTML document containing a QR
+directory called `qrcode.sh` that takes as its argument a message and outputs an
-code with the message.
-An example of the script can be accessed at
+HTML document containing a QR code with the message.
+An example of the script can
+be accessed at
 https://learn.operatoroverload.com/~jmadar/security-base64-encoding/qrcode.sh?hello

 For marking purposes your html document should be accessible using link: